JatinRanaV1/Face-Mask-Detection/README.md

 This project is implemented in Python using Keras, Tensorflow and OpenCV.

 ## Pre-requisite
-The original dataset is prepared by Prajna Bhandary and available at Github.
+1. The original dataset is prepared by Prajna Bhandary and available at Github.
 Download it before starting the project.
+2. haarcascade_frontalface_default

 ## Requirements
 1. Python 3.6.8